esperlu/metar/README.md

 Rough edges are not excluded.
 Please [report](https://github.com/esperlu/metar/issues) any bugs.

 ## Credits
-These aviation weather messages are retrieved from http://aviationweather.gov in real time.
+METAR weather messages are retrieved from http://aviationweather.gov in real time.
+METAR station list and names are compiled from and aviationweather.gov and ourairports.com

 ---
 #### (c) Jean-Luc Lacroix